Paris Agreement targets

 Last NDC update

-While the draft version increases South Africa’s climate ambition towards 2030 and increases clarity, transparency and understanding, the target range is not yet likely to be in line with the Paris Agreement 1.5˚C temperature goal.
-The CAT will provide an updated assessment once South Africa submits a final version of the updated NDC to the UNFCCC.
+While the updated NDC increases South Africa’s climate ambition towards 2030 and increases clarity, transparency and understanding, the target range is not yet fully in line with the Paris Agreement 1.5˚C temperature goal as outlined above.

 Net zero and other long-term target(s)